lokeshbysani/PowerAutomate/EventCreation.md

 # Event Registrations and Confirmations automated with Power Automate Cloud Flow!

 ### Summary
 Automate event registration and confirmation emails with Google Forms, Sheets, and Power Automate.
-Streamline your workflow, simplify event management, and enhance the planning process.

 This Project performs below actions: